Hancock’s I’m A Celebrity stint took ‘courage’, says Blair

 But Sir Tony, who said that he had not been watching the popular TV show, had some supportive words for the former Cabinet minister.

-“When you’ve been through the wringer as he has, and you know, as a politician who’s got to a certain level in politics, he’s probably got quite a lot of courage to go and do something like that.
+“When you’ve been through the wringer as he has, and you know, as a politician who’s got to a certain level in politics, he’s probably got quite a lot of courage to go and do something like that,” he told The News Agents podcast.

 “And I mean, people can attack him or whatever.
 But I always say this to (former Labour frontbencher) Ed Balls, who reinvented himself in this extraordinary way after leaving politics, and literally this is the most surprising thing I ever came across in terms of a post ministerial career.